tylerxjarvis/tylerxjarvis/README.md

-- 👋 Hi, I’m @tylerxjarvis, I'm a Power Systems/SCADA Technician who specialises in Geospatial Applications, Monitoring & Security!
+- 👋  Hi!
+I'm a SCADA Systems Technician who specialises with specialities in GIS, Monitoring and Power Systems applications!
-- 🌱 I’m currently learning Python!

 <!---
 tylerxjarvis/tylerxjarvis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.